 5. Estar como una sopa (Literally: To be like a soup)

-This expression is perhaps one of the easiest on the list to work out from its literal meaning.
+Among Spanish idioms, this is perhaps one of the easiest to understand from its literal meaning.

 So ‘estar como una sopa’ means ‘to be drenched’.